godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 ______

-Now that we've looked at how the scene is set up, lets start writting the code for the turret.
+Now that we've looked at how the scene is set up, lets start writing the code for the turret.
 Select ``Turret`` and create a new script called ``Turret.gd``.
 Add the following to ``Turret.gd``:

 ::